mpoli/asyncamanda/README.md

 * Due to having to connect to the server using the backup-user, it is recommended that you create a user to run only for the machines using this script, for secutiry reasons.
 Given that amanda selects the user from the amanda.conf file, this shouldn't be hard.

 * Having a specific config in the server for the machine running this script will prevent optimal bandwidth management by the amanda scheduler.

-* Need to improve the interval entrance option.